Yokomoko/esplora/API.md

 Get the full list of txids in the mempool as an array.

-The order of the txids is arbitrary and does not match bitcoind's.
+The order of the txids is arbitrary and does not match groestlcoind's.

 ### `GET /mempool/recent`